 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) stated that professional photographer is a popular occupation so individuals can expect fierce competition within the field (www.bls.gov).
-Still, the BLS reported that photographer jobs are expected to grow 12% between 2008 and 2018.
+The U.S. Bureau of Labor Statistics (BLS) stated that professional photographer is a popular occupation, so individuals can expect fierce competition within the field (www.bls.gov).
+The BLS reported that photographer jobs are expected to grow 3% between 2014 and 2024.
 Photographers specializing in portrait and commercial photography may find the best job prospects while newspaper photographers may find the least favorable opportunities amid a waning newspaper industry.

-In 2010, photographers earned an annual average salary of $35,980, according to the BLS.
+As of May 2015, photographers earned a median salary of $31,710, according to the BLS.
 Freelance photographers tend to earn less than salaried photographers and also have to purchase and maintain their own gear.

 Continuing Education and Professional Certification

-For students who want to pursue their photography studies further, there are degree programs in photography at the associate and baccalaureate level.
-Professional photographers can establish their photography proficiency by obtaining voluntary certification.
-The Professional Photographic Certification Commission (PPCP) awards professional photographer certifications to eligible applicants (www.certifiedphotographer.com).
-To earn certification, applicants must pass an exam concerning the technical aspects, such as exposure, light metering, camera parts, composition and image capture.
+For students who want to pursue their photography studies further, there are degree programs in photography at the associate's and baccalaureate levels.
+Professional photographers can demonstrate their photography proficiency by obtaining voluntary certification.
+The Certified Professional Photographer program (CPP) awards professional photographer certification to eligible applicants who study through the Professional Photographer Association (PPA) (www.ppa.com).
+To earn certification, applicants must pass an exam covering technical aspects of photography such as exposure, light metering, camera parts, composition and image capture.
 Additionally, applicants must submit photo samples for review.